JNRowe/jnrowe.github.io/articles/tips/Sharing_Xresources_between_systems.rst

 Using a more featureful preprocessor
 ------------------------------------

-You can also choose a different preprocessor if ``cpp`` isn't up to your needs by specifying a ``-cpp`` option to ``xrdb``.
+You can also choose a different preprocessor if ``cpp`` isn’t up to your needs by specifying a ``-cpp`` option to ``xrdb``.
 The only caveat is that must accept ``-D`` for defines, ``-U`` for symbol cancelling and ``-I`` for include paths.
 An example that does fit these restrictions is m4_, and it might be